Community health centers in the United States: Chronic disease management

+One of the bigger impacts of the CHCs is their community education and outreach program.
+CHCs often engage with the surrounding community to provide resources and education efforts to promote health awareness and encourage patients and community members to seek preventative care and treatment.

 Financing

 Community health centers rely on a combination of Medicaid payments, grant revenues, and other private and public funding sources to fund their operations.
 The sources of funding for health centers have changed significantly over time.
 Public Health Service Act grants under Section 330 were once a prominent source of funding for CHCs.
 Although 330 grants remain important to the financial viability of health centers, federal reimbursement policy under Medicaid has become their largest source of revenue.
 In 2008, Public Health Service Act grants comprised 18.3% of all CHC revenues.
 The expansion of CHCs has instead been largely funded by the growth in Medicaid resulting from eligibility expansions, coverage reforms, and modified payment rules.
 In 1985, Medicaid patients made up 28% of all CHC patients but only 15% of CHC revenues.
 By 2007, the share of Medicaid patients matched their share of revenues.
 In the same time period, grants for the uninsured decreased from 51% to 21%.
 In 2008, Medicaid payments had grown to account for 37% of all CHC revenues.

 In 1989, Congress created the Federally Qualified Health Center (FQHC) program, which established a preferential payment policy for health centers by requiring "cost-based" reimbursement for both Medicaid and Medicare.
 The policy designated FQHC services as a mandatory Medicaid service that all states must cover and reimburse on a cost-related basis, using the Medicaid prospective payment system.
 The aim of these payment changes was to prevent health centers from using Section 330 and other grants (intended for the uninsured) to subsidize low Medicaid payment rates.
 The resulting payment structure reimbursed health centers on the basis of their actual costs for providing care, not by a rate negotiated with the state Medicaid agency or set by Medicare.

 Medicaid's shift to a managed care delivery system in the 1990s required CHCs to again modify their financial structure.
 The implementation of managed care in Medicaid was intended to curb costs while providing patients with greater freedom to choose where they access care.
 However, the shift had adverse financial implications on safety net providers.
 Health centers largely lost money in their early experiences of contracting and assuming risk for Medicaid managed care patients.
 Uncertainty about financial viability also lead to concerns about the ability of CHCs to continue serving the uninsured.
 In 1997, to protect health centers under managed care, Congress mandated that state Medicaid agencies make a "wrap-around" payment to FQHCs to cover the difference between their costs for providing care and the rates they were receiving from managed care organizations (MCOs).
 Since the initial shift to managed care, Medicaid has helped a wider group of patients access consistent medical care.